35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### The Aylesbury FDS

 The Aylesbury will deliver its 581 council homes on two sites - FDS Package A and FDS Package B[^3].
-However, 566 homes in four blocks (Arklow, Bradenham,  Chartridge and Chiltern) were demolished on the FDS site to allow for this and 501 of the demolished homes were council homes.
-(NB ).
+However, 566 homes in four blocks (Arklow, Bradenham,  Chartridge and Chiltern) were demolished on the FDS site to allow for this and 501 of the demolished homes were council homes[^4].

 ![](img/table_demolished_on_the_aylesbury_fds_220824.pdf_22_08_2024-16_25_16.png "Sources – Officer report, 07-CO-0046, Planning committee, 5 June 2007; Executive report Aylesbury Phase 1 Compulsory Purchase Orders, 9 Feb 2010")